Gtomazini/Gtomazini/README.md

 - 👋 Hi, I’m Gabriel
-- 👀 I’m interested in Linux, C++ e Backend
+- 👀 I’m interested in Linux, C++, Backend and Mobile Systems
-- 🌱 I’m currently learning C++ GUI and Web development
+- 🌱 I’m currently learning Flutter/Dart and performance monitoring
-- 💞️ I’m looking to collaborate on C++ Projects with wxwidgets and opencv
+- 💞️ I’m looking to collaborate on Dart/Flutter and Kotlin projects
 - 📫 How to reach me gtomazini@hotmail.com

 <!---